Importing Mind Maps

 Import a Markdown file

-When importing a Markdown file, the levels of the topics will be defined by hashtags.
-For example, the first hashtag becomes the central topic, two hashtags become the main topics, and the lines marked with three hashtags will become subtopics of the main topics, etc. Also, if there are lines marked with dash (-), an asterisk (*), or plus (+), they will become sibling topics with the next level hashtag.
+When importing a Markdown file, the first two levels of the topics will be defined by hashtags and the following levels by either hashtags or special signs that start with tab spaces.
+For example, one hashtag becomes the central topic, two hashtags become the main topics, and the lines marked with three hashtags or marked withdash (-), an asterisk (*), or plus (+) will become subtopics of the main topics, etc. When there are lines marked with special signs, the Tab space needs to be used as follows: level three will start with no spacing followed by a sign, the fourth level will start with a Tab and a sign, the fifth with two tabs and a sign, etc.

 Markdown hyperlinks will be imported in three different ways: